Someone @-mentioning the PushMetrics agent in a Slack channel

 6. Run and reply

-The agent uses its tools just like in a web conversation, then posts the answer (and any attachments) back into the thread.
+The agent uses its tools like in any web conversation, then posts the answer back into the thread along with any chart images or CSVs.

 Inbound Channels: routing Slack messages to the right agent